-Sound Common is and wonderful little Local Nature Reserve nestled in the largely flat landscape of the Cheshire Plain, approximately three miles south-west of Nantwich.
+Sound Common is a nature reserve nestled in the largely flat landscape of the Cheshire Plain, approximately three miles south-west of Nantwich.

 It supports a mosaic of habitats including, woodland, scrub, acidic and neutral grassland, several areas of damp heath and many permanent and seasonal pools and hollows.
 Many of the pools result from the localised extraction of sand and they have a different ecology from the more common marl-pits, glacial kettle holes and salt-subsidence flashes of the Cheshire Plain.

 Designated as a Site of Special Scientific Interest (SSSI) in 1963, this 4.8 hectare site supports a rich variety of pond dwelling species including the nationally rare Pond Mud Snail Omphiscola glabra, Great Crested Newts Triturus cristatus and the rather beautiful aquatic plant Water Violet Hottonia palustris.
 Sound Common is also a great site for dragonflies and damselflies with around fifteen species seen over the site, including the first record in Cheshire for Migrant Hawker Aeshna mixta.